 All babies are different when it comes to alertness after birth, but most babies are eager for a feeding within the first few hours of life.
 You may have several opportunities to help you baby latch and experiment with breastfeeding before your little one becomes exhausted and would rather sleep.
 Some babies will wake every two or three hours and demand food while others will become too sleepy to wake themselves.

 You will share in the exhaustion during the first 24 hours of life, but waking up to breastfeed every couple hours is important.
 It will give your baby the colostrum that he needs for protection against illness.
-It will also help your breast milk come in strong.
+It will also help your breast supply strong.
 You may also enjoy just looking at your new baby and bonding with him in the first day of life.

 Once you get past the first 24 hours of awkward feedings and sheer exhaustion, your baby should start waking up to feed at regular intervals.
 If you have a sleepy one who doesn’t naturally do this, you may need to continue waking them for some feedings.